 Processing async predict results

-Once the model has finished executing the async prediction, the async predict results will be sent in a POST request to your webhook endpoint provided in the /async_predict request.
-Errors in executing the async prediction will be added to the errors field and sent to your webhook.
+If a webhook endpoint was provided in the /async_predict request, the async predict results will be sent in a POST request to the webhook endpoint.
+Errors in executing the async prediction will be included in the errors field of the async predict result.

 Async predict result schema: